Going boldly into Pattern Mixing!

 pink granny squares

-Stay tuned for more updates on the mixed print tops and other fun projects including a photo of my crazy Granny Cardigan!
+Stay tuned for more updates on the mixed print tops and other fun projects including a photo of my crazy Granny Square Cardigan!

 More From the Journal